It is neck pain week with the release of Neck Pain Solved.

 - what they do with the phone when on a phone call

-I hope this article helped you out on what else could be making your neck pain worse.
-If you have some tips and strategies, please do share them below.
+I hope this article helped you understand what else could make your neck pain worse.
+If you have some tips and strategies, please share them below.

 Rick Kaselj, MS